ropensci/occCite/readme.md

 `loadLocalGBIFDownload` is `TRUE`, `occQuery` will ignore `checkPreviousDownload`.
 It is also worth noting that `occCite` does not currently support mixed data download sources.
-That is, you cannot do GBIF queries for some taxa, download previously-prepared datasets for others, and load the rest from local datasets on your computer.
+That is, you cannot do GBIF queries for some taxa, download previously-prepared data sets for others, and load the rest from local data sets on your computer.

 ``` r
 # Simple load